wmdmark/backbone-rivets-example/tutorial.md

 <p rv-html="model:short_bio | linebreaksbr"></p>
 ```

 See that `| linbreaksbr` instruction in the binding attribute?
 That's a custom formatter.
-The `rv-html` binding will set the elements innerHTML whenver `short_bio` is changed.
-However, since I am setting the HTML in plain text, I will lose any linebreaks present since HTML ignores whitespace.
+The `rv-html` binding will [set the innerHTML](https://github.com/mikeric/rivets/blob/master/src/binders.coffee#L12) whenver `short_bio` is changed.
+However, since I am setting the HTML in plain text, I will lose any linebreaks in the attribute since HTML ignores whitespace.
 This is where my custom formatter comes into play.
 Any binding can be piped through a formater that will adjust how the value is displayed on the DOM.

 Here's the code for the `linebreaksbr`  formatter that will convert text line breaks (`\n`) to `<br>` tags: